lambdatoast/lambdatoast.github.com/_posts/2013-12-17-design-your-signals.markdown

 This is where things will get convoluted.
-However, since there's people who browse the web for tutorials and then copy/paste crap without even reading the actual explanations for the code, I will not write the actual code for the convoluted solutions to our current problem, just in case!.
+However, since there's people who browse the web for tutorials and then copy/paste things without even reading the actual explanations for the code, I will not write the actual code for the convoluted solutions to our current problem, just in case!.

 But it's easy to imagine that the